Loukyam: Filming

 The regular shooting began on 18 April 2014 at Hyderabad.
 After completing the first schedule, filming continued in the end of May 2014 at Ramoji Film City in Hyderabad where an action sequence was shot on Gopichand and Pradeep Rawat under the supervision of Kanal Kannan.
 The sequences were also shot near JNTU campus where Rakul Preet Singh was spot filming the shots alongside Gopichand.
 Later, another press release stated that 50% of the film's shoot is complete and with the completion of the schedule starting from 17 June 2014, the shoot of the film's talkie part would come to an end.
 It added that 3 songs will be filmed in abroad locations.
 On 27 July 2014 a press release confirmed that the next schedule would begin from 5 August 2014 in which songs would be filmed.
 The item number was shot on Gopichand and Hamsa Nandini at Ramanaidu Studios in Nanakramguda on 5 August 2014 and by then, the film's talkie part was completed.
 The last schedule started at Europe on 23 August 2014 and 3 songs were shot on the lead pair.
 A press release on 31 August 2014 stated that the film's shoot has been wrapped up and has entered post-production phase.

 Release

 In July 2014, it was reported that the film would release in September 2014.
 Later the film's producer added that the film would release in the third week of September 2014 if all goes well.
 On 31 August 2014 the makers announced that the film would release worldwide on 26 September 2014.
+The movie was released in Hindi language on YouTube as Ek Khiladi in the year 2015.